-Hong Kong vote sees record turnout
+Flying 6,000 miles to vote: Hong Kong sees record turnout

 - Law was a student leader in the 2014 "Umbrella Revolution"

-Hong Kong (CNN)Hong Kong is on tenterhooks Monday morning after pivotal elections for the city's parliament saw record turnout numbers and lines stretching around the block.

-Tensions were high as pro-democracy parties sought to maintain a majority of democratically elected seats in the Legislative Council that allows them to block certain legislation.
+Hong Kong (CNN)Hong Kongers flew in from around the world, lined up until the early hours and turned out in record numbers to vote in elections for the city's parliament Sunday.

+Now, they're on tenterhooks as the ballots are counted.
+Preliminary results suggest that a younger generation of more radical, pro-democracy politicians won a larger-than-expected share of votes, potentially rattling nerves in Beijing.

 People were still voting at some polling stations at 2 a.m. local time Monday morning, three and half hours after the 10:30 p.m. deadline.

-The poll is the first major election since the financial center was rocked by pro-democracy street protests in 2014 -- also known as the "Umbrella Revolution."
+The poll is the first major election in the former British colony -- now a Special Administrative Region of China -- was rocked by pro-democracy street protests in 2014 .

 More than 2.2 million people voted, according to the Electoral Affairs Commission, with a turnout of 58% -- up from 53% in 2012.
 Hong Kong does not permit postal voting or early voting.